ta223dh/TextBuddy/README.md

 ## ⚠️ Warning
-IT IS RECOMMENDED TO WAIT UNTIL VERSION 1.0.0 BEFORE USING THIS PACKAGE IN PRODUCTION ENVIRONMENT.
+IT IS RECOMMENDED TO WAIT UNTIL VERSION 1.0.0 BEFORE USING THIS PACKAGE IN A PRODUCTION ENVIRONMENT.

 ## TextBuddy
-**TextBuddy** is a JavaScript module for text analysis.
+**TextBuddy** is a JavaScript module for text analyzis.
 TextBuddy can assist you with a wide range of tasks - from simple character and word count to chatbot integration with OpenAi's API.

 It was created and is maintained by a student at Linnaeus University in Sweden as part of an assignment in the course "Introduction to software quality".

-Once the module reaches version 1.0.0, it will be suitable be used by any project that needs a simple, dependency-free and modern module for analysing text.
+Once the module reaches version 1.0.0, it will be suitable for use by any project that needs a simple, dependency-free, and modern module for analyzing text.

 **Table of contents**
 - [Example usage](#example-usage)